adarshUC/Telegram-String-Session_Gen/README.md

 #  Obtaining api_id
-In order to obtain an API id and develop your own application using the Telegram API you need to do the following:
+To obtain an API ID using the Telegram API you need to do the following:

 1. Sign up for Telegram using any application.
 2. Log in to your Telegram core: https://my.telegram.org/apps.